Optimization-centric cutting feedback for semiparametric models: Removing hidden confounding

-The Tennessee STAR (Student/Teacher Achievement Ratio) study \citep{Krueger1999} was conducted in 1985 to analyze the impact of class size on student outcomes.
-We consider data from the 1st grade, the sum of the listening, reading and math standardized test scores as outcome $y_i$, and class size as treatment ($T_i=0$ for regular class size, $T_i=1$ for small class size).
-We use age (on 1 Jan 1985), gender, race, whether free lunch is given and teacher ID as predictors.
-Omitting observations with missing information, $n=4139$ observations remain and the dimension of $X_i$ is $p=244$, with $p_1 = 1$ and $p_2=243$.
-As STAR is a RCT, the propensity score $e^u = \text{P}(T=1)$ is independent of predictors, and computed as the overall proportion of students assigned to small class size.
+The Tennessee STAR study \citep{Krueger1999} was conducted in 1985 to analyze the impact of class size on student outcomes.
+We consider data from first grade, the sum of the listening, reading and math standardized test scores as outcome $y_i$, and class size as treatment ($T_i=0$ for regular and $T_i=1$ for small).
+Age (on 1 Jan 1985), gender, race, whether free lunch is given and teacher ID are used as predictors.
+Omitting observations with missing information, $n=4139$ observations remain.
+The dimension of $X_i$ is $p=244$, with $p_1 = 1$ and $p_2=243$.
+As STAR is a RCT, the propensity score $e^u = \text{P}(T=1)$ is independent of predictors, and computed as overall proportion of students assigned to small class size.
 An unbiased estimate of $\tau(X_i)$ is $q_i Y_i = Y_i/ (e^u + T_i -1)$ for $i=1, \dots, n$.
 Following \cite{Kallus2018}, we create unconfounded and confounded samples using a variable (rural or urban), that is known to impact student outcome but hidden from analysis.
 The unconfounded sample is obtained by randomly sampling a fraction $\gamma \in \{0.1, 0.2, \dots, 0.5\}$ of the rural students, whose treatment assignment is random.
 The confounded sample includes all students with $T=0$ who are not in the unconfounded sample, and students with $T=1$ whose outcomes are in the lower half among rural, and among urban students.
 Treatment effect estimates in the confounded sample are thus biased downwards.
-The OCCP based on R\'{e}nyi divergence is computed for $\alpha \in \{0.01, 0.05, 0.25, 0.999, 2.5\}$.
+The OCCP is computed for $\alpha \in \{0.01, 0.05, 0.25, 0.999, 2.5\}$.